danielsogl/doc/README.md

 Do’s:

 - `vcl` name space prefix for any class name.
-- Class names in camelCased letters (why? because, why not?).
+- Class names in camelCased letters (why? because it's easier to read and shorter than dashes).
 - Have a single class name like `vclFlipSwitch` on the root element of the corresponding HTML.
 - Use relative units like `em`, `rem` etc.
-- Descendents names: Apply the same naimg conventions; i. e.
+- Descendants names: Apply the same naming conventions; i. e.
-  `vclDescendentName`.
+  `vclDescendantName`.
 - Modifier names: `vclModifierName`.
+- In order to prevent class name collisions for descendants and modifiers, use an abbreviation of the component’s name, e. g. `vclFSModifier`.

 Don’ts: